-- Adventures in Art History Blog continues with The Art of Preserving Art
+- Adventures in Art History Blog continues with Reflections on Art, Party and Business

 - Check out the Admissions page and hear Art History student Rebecca describe the advantages of studying Art History in the nation’s capital!